-Nobel Otoko Ume Gummy Umeboshi Candy
+Otoko Ume Gummy: Addicting Umeboshi Candy from Nobel

 Nobel Otoko Ume Gummy Candy

-It is the pictured Nobel Otoko Ume Gummy Candy that I recommend, a product from Nobel’s popular “Otoko Ume (男梅)” series, which is composed of a wide range of Umeboshi-flavored products, including this hard candy.
+Otoko Ume Gummy (男梅グミ) is from Nobel’s Otoko Ume (男梅) line with a wide range of Umeboshi-flavored products, including this Ame (hard) candy.